-Phase 1 - Project Proposal (due October 30 for Wednesday class, November 11 for Monday class)
+Phase 1 - Project Proposal (due April 9 10am for T/Th and Wednesday class), date April 14 10am for Monday class

 In this phase, you will create a proposal for your course project.
 The topic of your web site must be some type of business or organization.
 It can be a real business/organization, an existing business/organization, a business/organization idea, or a made up business/organization.
 The addition of the word "organization" is intended to also include things that aren't businesses -- e.g. a non-profit organization, charity, government department, college and university or department within them, alumni groups, a local sports league, a competition (e.g. race), clubs, etc. Because your site will be a small site, you may want to do a small business or organization.
 If you need some ideas, contact me and I will give you some suggestions.